uopensail/damo-embedding/docs/docs/modules/Embedding.md

 optimizer = {...} # dict
 initializer = {...} # dict
 dimension = 16
-embedding = damo_embeddimg.Embedding(dim=dimension, initializer=initializer, optimizer=optimizerp)
+embedding = damo_embeddimg.Embedding(dim=dimension, group=0, initializer=initializer, optimizer=optimizerp)
 ```

-### Member Functions of Embedding
+### Pull And Push for Embedding

-There are two member functions of embedding, both have no return values, which are listed below:
+There are two functions for embedding, both have no return values, which are listed below:

-#### lookup: pull weight from embedding
+#### pull: pull weight from embedding

 The arguments are listed below: